Shallow-Seek/fazif.yazi/README.md

 fd -H -t d|zf
 ```

-or jump to a dir. outside CWD by applying your query to the upper dir with a shortcut key.
+or jump to a dir. outside CWD by applying your query to a upper dir. with a shortcut key.

 ```
 #!/usr/bin/env sh